 Accommodation - Standard Jukwa Lodge

-Early starts over the next 3 full days as we visit different sections of Kakum National Park and the surrounding habitat focusing our time on finding and photographing your target species which include Rosy and Black Bee-eaters, Orange Weaver, Yellow-mantled Widowbird, Yellow-billed Turaco, Red-cheeked Wattle-eye, Blue-throated Roller, Black-bellied Seedcracker, Yellow-casqued Hornbill, Grey Parrot, Frasers Eagle Owl, Tit Hylia, Tiny Sunbird, African Piculet and Rufous-sided Broadbill.
+We shall make early starts over the next three days as we visit different sections of Kakum National Park and the surrounding habitat.
+We focus on finding and photographing target species including: Rosy and Black Bee-eaters, Orange Weaver, Yellow-mantled Widowbird, Yellow-billed Turaco, Red-cheeked Wattle-eye, Blue-throated Roller, Black-bellied Seedcracker, Yellow-casqued Hornbill, Grey Parrot, Fraser's Eagle-owl, Tit Hylia, Tiny Sunbird, African Piculet and Rufous-sided Broadbill.

 This morning we will be concentrating our time on photographing any target species we need better images of before we set off to Ankasa Reserve after lunch.
-Ankasa is the only location to find several of our main target species here in Ghana and during our journey to Ankasa we stop to photograph one of your targets the Orange Weaver.
+Ankasa is the only place we can find several of our main target species here in Ghana.
+During our journey to Ankasa we stop to photograph one of your targets, the Orange Weaver.

 Our destination is Ankasa Reserve, Ghana’s only wet evergreen rainforest that is in near pristine condition.
-An exceptional forest in a remote location Ankasa protects many rare and sought after bird and mammal species.
-Due to the remote location and near 2 hour travelling distance to any reasonably good standard accommodation we will stay at a local guesthouse about a 5 minutes’ drive from the park entrance.
+An exceptional forest in a remote location, Ankasa protects many rare and sought-after bird and mammal species.
+Due to the remote location and nearly two hours of travelling required to reach any reasonably good standard accommodation, we will stay at a local guesthouse about a five minutes’ drive from the park entrance.
 The guesthouse has electricity, bedrooms with ceiling fans and private bathrooms so is adequate during our time here.

 Accommodation - Standard Ankasa Guesthouse

-Over the next 2 full days, we will focus on photographing your target species that occur in this virgin forest that include Yellow-casqued Hornbill, Black Bee-eater, Yellow-billed Turaco, Tiny Sunbird, Rufous-sided Broadbill, Crowned Eagle and if we are very lucky White-breasted Guineafowl.
-Quality time will be dedicated at the 3 forest pools where we find Hartlaub’s Duck, African Finfoot, White-bellied and Shining Blue Kingfisher, Dwarf Bittern and Red-chested Owlet.
+Over the next few days, we will focus on photographing some target species in this virgin forest.
+These include: Yellow-casqued Hornbill, Black Bee-eater, Yellow-billed Turaco, Tiny Sunbird, Rufous-sided Broadbill, Crowned Eagle and if we are very lucky White-breasted Guineafowl.
+Quality time will be dedicated to the three forest pools where we find Hartlaub’s Duck, African Finfoot, White-bellied and Shining Blue Kingfisher, Dwarf Bittern and Red-chested Owlet.

-A final morning photographing species we still need from this wonderful location, we will be targeting species we may have missed or would like to get better photos of.
-After a full morning, we return to our guesthouse to arrange our bags and enjoy our lunch before we head back towards Kakum National Park.
-During our journey we will be photographing several species not seen in other parts of Ghana, these include Reichenbach’s and Brown Sunbird, Orange Weaver, African Pygmy Goose and Little Grebe to mention a few.
+We spend one final morning photographing species we still wish to see at this wonderful location.
+Then we return to our guesthouse to pack and have lunch before heading back towards Kakum National Park.
+During the journey, we will be photographing several species not seen in other parts of Ghana, including Reichenbach’s and Brown Sunbird, Orange Weaver, African Pygmy Goose and Little Grebe.

-Today is special and it is difficult to focus our minds on anything other than the afternoon visit to the Yellow-headed Picathartes nesting site.
-As we wish to get to the forest early to set up aiming for the best images possible we set off after an early breakfast heading northwards stopping to check into our hotel and enjoy our lunch en-route.
-We continue north an additional 45 minutes’ drive before arriving at a remote village close to a small upper guinea rainforest in the Ashanti Region of Ghana.
+Today is a special day as we will visit the Yellow-headed Picathartes nesting site this afternoon.
+We want to get to the forest early for the best images possible so we'll leave early after breakfast.
+We head northwards, stopping to check into our hotel and enjoy our lunch en route.
+We continue driving north for another 45 minutes before arriving in a remote village close to a small Upper Guinea rainforest in the Ashanti Region of Ghana.